 In addition to the agreement with Merck Chimie, we have also entered into Materials Transfer Agreements ("MTA") with two other major international beads distributors with respect to our proprietary magnetic beads.
 Under the first MTA, CardioGenics will furnish the distributor with its silver-coated magnetic beads for polymer coating by the distributor.
-In addition, the distributor will provide CardioGenics with their magnetized bead prototypes, which CardioGenics will then silver-coat with its proprietary silver-coating technology.
+In addition, the distributor will provide CardioGenics with their magnetized bead prototypes, which CardioGenics will then silver-coated magnetic beads for polymer coating by the distributor with its proprietary silver-coating technology.
 Under the second MTA, CardioGenics will furnish the distributor with its silver-coated magnetic beads for polymer coating and subsequent testing and evaluation by the distributor.
 Upon completion of the testing process, CardioGenics and the distributors will evaluate the test results and determine whether to further pursue commercialization of the resulting products.